stone-payments/stoneco-guidelines/agile/Scrum/README.md

 * In daily meeting, It should be avoided to enter into discussions and simply tell what has been done on the last day, what is going to be done today and the problems that have arisen.

-* It is recommended that each member of the team does not take more than 2 minutes to explain their work in the daily meeting, to make it agile.
+* Each developer team member must answer the three questions (yesterday, today and problems) keeping the daily meeting agile.

 ## 3. Good practices for Scrum teams